Al3xeezer/rpi-speedtest/README.md

 The options included are:

-`-t`: To run in foreground mode (so it wont exit as soon as you run it) `-d`: To run in detached mode
+`-t`: To run the container in foreground mode (so it wont exit as soon as you run it)

+`-d`: To run the container in detached mode

 `-v`: To specify the path of the directory where log files will be saved.